pagkly/Zed/Investopedia3/Why Gross Profit Margin Matters.md

 ## What Does the Gross Profit Margin Tell You?

 If a company's gross profit margin wildly fluctuates, this may signal poor management practices and/or inferior products.
-On the other hand, such fluctuations may be justified in cases where a company makes sweeping operational [changes to its business model](https://www.investopedia.com/articles/personal-finance/093015/whats-good-profit-margin-new-business.asp), in which case temporary volatility should be no cause for alarm.
+On the other hand, such fluctuations may be justified in cases where a company makes sweeping operational [[changes to its business model]](https://www.investopedia.com/articles/personal-finance/093015/whats-good-profit-margin-new-business.asp), in which case temporary volatility should be no cause for alarm.

 For example, if a company decides to automate certain supply chain functions, the initial investment may be high, but the cost of goods ultimately decreases due to the lower labor costs resulting from the introduction of the automation.